pu2clr/SI4735/README.md

 <BR>
 <BR>

+The figure below shows a suggestion to shrink the prototype and connections.
+If you are just doing prototyping, I recommend this approach due to the short connections with the Si4735 (recommended by the manufacturer).

 ![Protoboard 00](./extras/images/SI4735_mini_protoboard_01.png)

-The figure above shows a suggestion for shrinking the prototype and connections.